The Playbook on Tech Nonprofit Administration

 HR for Nonprofits

-We’ve already gone deep into two of the most important aspects of HR for tech nonprofits, hiring (see Chapter 5: Hire a Social Impact Tech Team) and building your board (see Chapter 8: Nonprofit Boards).
+We’ve already gone deep into two of the most important aspects of HR for tech nonprofits, hiring and building your board (see The Playbook on Nonprofit Boards).
 As for the admin side of HR, it looks a lot like HR for any organization – meaning there are endless resources online about payroll and benefits, promotions, reviews, and professional development.
 We’ve provided a jumping off point for many of these topics, as well as additional HR topics you should consider.

 Compensation and Benefits